Mistakes of Police Radar

 This change in frequency is predictable and is used to calculate the relative speed of the target.
 This same dropper principle is used by weather radar, sonar and even radio telescopes.

-Typically an officer’s angle should be less then 11 degrees from his target for him to get an accurate reading.
-But again, if he exceeds this angle the odds are in your favor, not the officers.
+Typically an officer’s angle should be less then 10 degrees from his target to obtain an accurate reading when using either stationary or moving radar.
+But again, if he exceeds this angle while in stationary mode, the odds are in your favor, not the officers.

-Another common question that we are asked is: How far police radar can travel and why is the sensitivity of a radar detector so important?
+Another common question that I’m asked is: How far police radar can travel and why is the sensitivity of a radar detector so important?

 Because police radar uses the microwave bands, which are high frequency, the distance traveled is line of sight.
 However; terrain, buildings, and objects such as signs and electrical lines will effect the range.